2ndQuadrant/pg_stat_plans/README.rst

 9.2
 9.1

-Earlier versions may be supported if there is sufficient demand.
+Earlier versions may be supported if it becomes apparent that there is sufficient demand.

 Installation
 ============